Skip to main content

 Changing these things are a risk.
 You won’t get the same help from the insurance company if your car needs repairs.
 Removing these coverages might not actually be allowed if you’re still paying off your vehicle.
 However, if you’re driving an older, paid-off car that might not be worth fixing anyway, consider reducing your coverage a bit.

 One of the best ways to lower your monthly auto insurance premium is to maintain a spotless record.
-You’ll find “companies like Liberty Mutual beat the competition by offering discounts to those with clean driving histories.”
+You’ll find that some companies beat the competition by offering discounts to those with clean driving histories.
 It makes perfect sense.

 Insurance companies are more generous to customers who don’t regularly cost them money in accident claims.
 It pays to play by the rules when it comes to auto insurance.

-According to the III, “most insurers use credit information to price auto insurance policies.
-Research shows that people who effectively manage their credit have fewer claims.”
+Most insurers use credit information to price auto insurance policies.
 Staying financially secure apparently plays into driving safe and respecting the law.

 However, insurance providers in California, Hawaii, and Massachusetts are not allowed to include your credit score in formulating your monthly insurance premium.
 Keep this in mind as you shop.